edriang/react-connect-context-hooks/README.md

 ### Testing your connected components with HOC

-Using the HOC is the recommended way to connect your components with your Context, not only for the performance improvements but also because makes unit-testing easier.
+Using the HOC is the recommended way to connect your components with your Context because it makes unit-testing easier.

 The main idea is that you will export your connected component as the default export and your dumb/presentational component as your named export; let's review the following example: